Skip to main content

 Enable authentication

-Inside the VirtualHost "[your-hostname]" block, replace anonymous authentication with hashed password authentication:
+Inside the VirtualHost "[your-hostname]" section, replace anonymous authentication with hashed password authentication:

 authentication = "internal_hashed"